Choosing the Perfect Fonts for Brochures: Top 15 Picks for Young Readers in India

 How to Use Open Sans Effectively: Utilize it for both body text and headings for a consistent, friendly appearance.

-Also Read: The 15 Best Fonts for PowerPoint Slides: Making Your Presentations Pop!
+Also Read: 15 Best Fonts for Neon Signs

 12. Rockwell